 A house in multiple occupation – commonly known as an HMO – is a property which is rented by three or more tenants who aren’t part of the same household (i.e. a family).
 The Housing Act 2004 introduced mandatory licensing for large HMO’s which were defined in the Act as properties with 5 or more tenants forming more than 1 household sharing facilities such as a kitchen, bathroom and toilets over 3 or more floors.

 On 1st October 2018 ’The Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018’ amended the large HMO definition in the 2004 Act by abolishing the ‘3 or more floors’ requirement.

 The majority of HMO’s require an HMO licence and these are usually valid for five years and you’ll require a separate licence for each HMO that you have.
 You will also need certificates to prove satisfactory testing for electrical wiring, smoke alarms, portable appliances (PAT – Portable Appliance Testing) and Gas (CP12).
 In addition to this there are many legal documents required to demonstrate compliance.

 Newcastle City Council announced in 2018 that they are set to introduce further selective and additional licensing in a drive to increase the overall standards of rental properties across the city of Newcastle which will cover a further 13,000 rented homes.
 The new changes for additional licensing will see any property that has three sharers forming two or more households requiring a license.
 The new changes for selective licensing will see any property (regardless of occupancy) requiring a license if it falls within the prescribed area within the city.
-These changes are predicted to come into force in April 2020.
+These changes will come into force on 6th April 2020.